-Power-Efficient SoCs Are Essential to Edge AI
+Power-Efficient SoCs Are Essential to Cost Effective and Scalable AI